cea-hpc/modules/doc/source/module.rst

     .. versionchanged:: 5.4
        Elements ``alias`` and ``indesym`` added

+.. envvar:: MODULES_LOGGER

+ Command to log informational messages.
+The value of this variable is composed of a logger command name or path eventually followed by command-line options.

+ This environment variable value supersedes the default value set in the :mconfig:`logger` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

+ If :envvar:`MODULES_LOGGER` variable is set to an empty string, logger will not be launched.

+ .. only:: html

+    .. versionadded:: 5.5

 .. envvar:: MODULES_MCOOKIE_CHECK

  If set to ``eval``, the Modules magic cookie (i.e., ``#%Module``